Salad with Smoked Turkey

 See the recipe card below for more information on ingredients and quantities.

-2. Make the salad: Combine all ingredients for the salad in a large bowl.
+- Make the salad: Combine all the salad ingredients in a large bowl.
 Pour as much or as little of the vinaigrette as you want over the salad and toss.

 Pro Tips

-• Try to buy a thick slab of smoked turkey: Deli-style, thinly cut turkey is fine (it’s what I used in the image above), but it’s even better if you can get it cut into a thick slab and dice it into cubes for a meatier salad.
+Try to buy a thick slab of smoked turkey.
+Deli-style, thinly cut turkey is fine (as shown in the image above), but it’s even better if you can get it cut into a thick slab and diced into cubes for a meatier salad.

 -Use any lettuce you prefer like iceberg, romaine, Bibb, etc.